Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 Except as otherwise specified below, Perrett Laver is the Controller and is responsible for your Personal Data.

-Perrett Laver is part of a group of companies (LTD in the UK, BV in The Netherlands, LTD Dublin in Ireland, LLC in USA, INC in Canada, PTY in Australia and LTD HK in Hong Kong) (“the Perrett Laver Group”).
+Perrett Laver is part of a group of companies (LTD in the UK, BV in The Netherlands, LTD Dublin in Ireland, LLC in USA, INC in Canada, PTY in Australia, LTD HK in Hong Kong and PTE in Singapore) (“the Perrett Laver Group”).
 Members of the Perrett Laver Group sometimes share Personal Data pursuant to one or more Data Sharing Agreements.
 In those circumstances they are joint Controllers with us and jointly responsible for that data.

 We may also be joint Controllers of Personal Data with our Clients pursuant to Data Sharing Agreements.
 Further information about how we share data with our Clients is provided below in Section 5.